salabim/peek/readme.md

 ```
 prints
 ```
-peek| s + 'on fire.': 'the world is on fire.'
+s + 'on fire.'='the world is on fire.'
 ```
 and nothing about a perfect world.